Guidelines for radio buttons

 Radio buttons let users select one option from two or more choices.
 Each option is represented by one radio button; a user can select only one radio button in a radio button group.

-Radio buttons are named for the channel preset buttons on a radio.
+(If you're curious about the name, radio buttons are named for the channel preset buttons on a radio.)

 Use radio buttons to present users with two or more mutually exclusive options, as here.